 Temperament: Intelligent and well-behaved, Poodles are highly trainable companions.
-They aim to please, often forming strong bonds with their family members.
+These family dogs aim to please, often forming strong bonds with members of their household.
 Poodles are a bit reserved around strangers, but puppy socialization can help to bring out their bright, joyful personalities.

 Grooming: As a hypoallergenic dog breed, Poodles are infrequent shedders, but their fashionable coats should be brushed regularly.
 In addition, professional grooming is recommended every four to six weeks.

 Exercise: With a muscular build, Poodles are active dogs who love to keep busy.
 They require frequent exercise and enjoy going for long walks.
 Originally bred to retrieve birds in the water, Poodles are also skilled swimmers!

 Fun Fact: The word “Poodle” is derived from the German term “pudel,” meaning “to splash about.”

 Papillons are cheerful dogs with butterfly-wing-shaped ears that easily catch your attention.
 They are agile, attentive, and love to stick by their pet parent’s side.
 Papillons are one of the best first-time dog breeds for those wanting an all-around family dog in a smaller size!